Your initiative, our support

 Resources, sources of information and awareness

-In order to improve the capacity for action of actors working in communities and networks (whether or not they are supported by the Foundation), we offer our support to organizations and projects that offer resources (in the form of data, knowledge, lessons learned, tools, events, etc.).
-We also support resources aimed at informing and raising the awareness of the general public and decision-makers about different topics related to the poverty prevention and educational success.
+To improve the capacity for action of actors working in communities and networks (whether they are supported by the Foundation or not), we offer our support to organizations and projects that offer resources (in the form of data, knowledge, lessons learned, tools, events, etc.).
+We also support resources aimed at informing and raising the awareness of the general public and decision-makers about different topics related to the prevention of poverty and the development of young people’s full potential.

 Among the resources we support: